felix-cfzhou/GooseOrNot/README.md

 ### SocketIO
-SocketIO is used to keep the client up to date with the progress of the request to process a photo
+SocketIO is used to keep the client up to date with the progress of the request to process a photo take note that any registered handlers for your socketio server should be in the form of a blueprint and registered in the application configuration or else nothing will happen when the client emits an event.

 ### Pytest
 The ever popular pytest module is used to test server side logic, model correctness, and what not.